Zadar: Transportation

 In the 20th century, roads became more important than sea routes, but Zadar remained an important traffic point.
 The main road along the Adriatic passes through the city.
-In the immediate vicinity, there is the Zagreb–Dubrovnik highway, finished up to Split in 2005.
+In the immediate vicinity is the Zagreb–Dubrovnik highway which connects to Split and it was completed in 2005.
 Zadrans can access to the highway by two interchanges: Zadar 1 exit in the north and Zadar 2 highway hub near Zemunik in the south.
 The southern interchange is connected to Zadar port of Gaženica by the D424 expressway.

 Today, buses are the only kind of ground public transportation with which one can reach Zadar.
 Zadar's bus station is used by both inter-city buses (which provide Zadar's connection with the rest of the country) and buses operated by the company "Liburnija" which provide public transit to the city of Zadar and its suburbs.

 Since 1966, during the time of Yugoslavia, railway has linked Zadar with Knin, where it joins the mainline from Zagreb to Split.
 However, all passenger trains between Knin and Zadar were since 2013 replaced with the buses that ran in organisation of the national railway company Croatian Railways.
 As the company discounted bus-replacement service in 2020, Zadar has officially become the city without passenger railway connections.

 Zadar also has an international ferry line to Ancona in Italy.
 Ships also connect Zadar with islands of its archipelago from two ferry ports: one located in the town center serving catamaran services and the other one located in the south suburb of Gaženica serving ferry and distant services.

 Zadar International Airport is located in Zemunik, around 14 km to the east of Zadar and accessible via the expressway.
 The airport is experiencing year on year an average of 30% increase in passenger traffic mainly due to arrivals of lowcost carriers (Ryanair, InterSky, JobAir, etc.) connecting Zadar from the end of March through October with over 20 cities throughout Europe.

 Sports

-The basketball club is KK Zadar, the football club NK Zadar, and the local handball club RK Zadar.
+The basketball club is KK Zadar, the football club HNK Zadar, and the local handball club RK Zadar.
 The bowling club Kuglački klub Zadar is also very successful.
 Zadar is also the hometown of Croatian handball player Ivan Ninčević and football players Luka Modrić, Dado Pršo, Šime Vrsaljko and Danijel Subašić.